Vonage/vivid-3/libs/components/src/lib/range-slider/VARIATIONS.md

 ## Markers

-Use `markers` attribute to add tick marks on the slider.
+Use the `markers` attribute to add tick marks on the slider.
 The markers are set by the value of [`step`](./code/#step).

 ```html preview blocks